TChowdhury1999/TChowdhury1999/README.md

 - 👋 Hi, I’m Tanjim Chowdhury
-- 👀 I’m interested in data analysis and machine learning
+- 👀 I’m interested in data science and machine learning
-- 📫 Reach me via LinkedIn: https://www.linkedin.com/in/tanjim-chowdhury-0b1999/
+- 📫 Reach me via LinkedIn: https://www.linkedin.com/in/tanjim-chowdhury/

 <!---
 TChowdhury1999/TChowdhury1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.